Channel

 } // namespace aimrt::channel

-Step 1: Use the
+Step 1: Register the message type using the

 RegisterPublishType

-method to register the message type:Can only be registered during the
+method:Can only be registered during the

 Initialize